 How Gay Marriage Won in the U.S. Supreme Court - The Atlantic

-On May 18, 1970, gob Baker and archangel Mc Connell walked into a courthouse in Minneapolis, cashed $10, and applied for a man and wife license.
-The county clerk, Gerald Nelson, refused to yield it to them.
-Obviously, he told them, family was for people of the different sex; it was cockamamie to think otherwise.
-He and Mc Connell, a librarian, had met at a hallowe'en party in ok in 1966, presently afterward merchandiser was pushed out of the Air Force for his sexuality.
+On May 18, 1970, Jack Baker and archangel Mc Connell walked into a house in Minneapolis, paid $10, and applied for a family unit license.
+The county clerk, Gerald Nelson, refused to give back it to them.
+Obviously, he told them, family was for group of the other sex; it was silly to guess otherwise.
+He and Mc Connell, a librarian, had met at a Halloween party in Oklahoma in 1966, soon after merchandiser was pushed out of the Air causal agency for his sexuality.

 The fight for gay rights in the U.S. | ShareAmerica

 The opinion came after many a eld of policy by individuals, organizations and lawmakers whose occupation denaturised hearts, minds, and — eventually — laws.
 Supreme field pick that ensured a wide right to same-sex rite was a significant milestone on the track to equal rights for LGBTI people. message polls document this growing mental attitude of LGBTI rights, especially same-sex marriage, among Americans ended the ago decade.